cbrom/NN-with-Amaharic-Char-recognition/README.md

 > Next to the trial of Neural Network with iris the actual data collected from a mouse pad is used as an input

 ### Progress
-> Can not figure out why its accuracy is greater than zero
+> works but with low accuracy
-* Next test using images instead of trace point values
+* figure out wheather the accuracy deprivation is because of an error in the NN or dataset